 [Music]

-greetings and welcome to the march on washington film festival spring workshop series minding your movie
+greetings and welcome to March On spring workshop series minding your movie

 business pro tips for emerging filmmakers i’m artistic director isis arabe we are